ludocode/pottery/docs/how_it_works.md

 # How It Works

 Most of the Pottery source code is in _template headers_.
 They have the extension `.t.h` and do not have include guards.
-A Pottery template is configured by macros and then `#include`d to instantiate it.
-The macros within a template mostly just forward configuration to child templates and rename all of its identifiers to make it unique.
+A Pottery template is configured by macros and then included to instantiate it.
+The macros within a template consolidate the configuration, forward it to child templates, and rename all of its identifiers to make it unique.

 This document is a work in progress.
 It needs to be expanded.